-A course group that contributes to the reinforcement of global languages while giving exposure to different cultures.
+A course group that contributes to the reinforcement of the skills required in global society while giving exposure to different cultures.

-\circ Up to 2 credits can be counted as completion credits
+Up to 2 credits can be counted as completion credits

 2 Global Liberal Arts course (GLA)

 A course group that contributes to widening one's specialty by giving understanding in a wide range of interdisciplinary fields.